api-search/explore/_apis/twilio/properties/intelligence-openapi.md

                   $ref: '#/components/schemas/service_enum_http_method'
                   description: The HTTP method for the Webhook.
 One of `GET` or `POST`.
               required:
                 - UniqueName
+      summary: Create Service
     get:
       description: Retrieves a list of all Services for an account.
       tags:
+        - Intelligence
-      - IntelligenceV2Service
+        - Services
       parameters:
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: